pw4rn3r/ECE382/labs/compex1/index.md

 <br>
 <br>
 <br>
-2. (10pts) If you wanted to change the program to make it more readable and understandable, what changes would you make?  **Be specific**.
+2. (10pts) If you wanted to change the program to make it more readable and understandable, what changes would you make?  **Describe at least two *specific* changes you would make**.
 <br>
 <br>
 <br>